adityaumeshacharya/adityaumeshacharya.github.io/README.md

 ------------------------------------------------------

-My portfolio website created using HTML and CSS.
+A portfolio website created using HTML and CSS.
-Highlights my experience and projects.
+Highlights my experiences and projects.